Welcome to Fort Drum, New York

 - Once a pass is obtained, pass holders may enter Fort Drum via any gate that is open.

 Any individual attempting to access Fort Drum without a DoD ID card or an approved pass / badge will be redirected to the VCC to be properly vetted -- even those who are in uniform or a government employee.

 The Trusted Traveler Program allows DoD ID cardholders 18 or older to escort non-DoD ID cardholder visitors (except foreign nationals) within their own vehicle without completing sponsorship paperwork.
 Those who exercise Trusted Traveler must escort their visitors while they are on Fort Drum.

 Trusted Traveler does not eliminate the requirement for all individuals 18 or older to provide authorized identification: driver's license, government-issue ID, school ID, passport, etc. Please note that contractors, Mountain Community non-military residents and foreign nationals are NOT eligible to participate in the TTP -- even those who possess a valid DoD ID card.

 Foreign nationals who are NOT on official orders must follow the above steps to obtain sponsorship and a pass.
 Additionally, individuals must be escorted by their sponsors at all times after entering Fort Drum until their departure.

-It also can be filled in, signed electronically, and emailed to firstname.lastname@example.org.
+Forms also can be filled in, sign electronically, and emailed to firstname.lastname@example.org.

 If there is an issue found during background checks, you will be notified telephonically.

-If there are no issues, passes will be prepared and can be picked up at the Lt.
-Gen. Paul Cerjan Gate.
+If there are no issues, passes will be prepared and will be available to be picked up at the VCC outside of Lt.
+Gen. Paul Cerjan Gate during normal business hours.

 Questions may be directed as follows: